cleavr/cleaverdocs/content/documentation/subscriptions-invoices.md

 ## View Invoices

 You can also view your historical invoices from the Stripe Customer Portal.
 You'll see historical invoices on the main page where you can view them and print/save them.

+To get to the subscription portal, click on your user avatar to show the sub menu, then click on 'Subscription' then click on 'Manage'.
+The invoices will display at the bottom of the page.